 The Process of TKR Surgery

 - Preoperative Evaluation: Before the surgery, patients are subjected to a comprehensive evaluation, including physical examinations, imaging tests, and conversations about medical history.
-This phase also involves planning for the surgery and recovery, featuring prehabilitation exercises to strengthen the knee.
+This phase also involves planning for the surgery and recovery, featuring prehabilitation exercises to fortify the knee.

 Pre-Surgery Total Knee Replacement Physical Therapy in Pinckney, MO